 Craving Stone Crab, Lobster, Snapper, Grouper?
 10Best Has You Covered (and Sauteed, Ceviched, Roasted, Jerked and Fried)

 For more than a century now, Miami's restaurants have been known for serving seafood.
 Beginning with Joe's Stone Crab on South Beach and continuing with Captain's Tavern in South Miami and Captain Jim's in North Miami, some of the most authentic and freshest dishes come from restaurants that are (or were, originally) attached to fish markets.
 Others spring from the hands of our talented chefs working in establishments such as Area 31, which sells only local and sustainable product.
-A few are even one-night-stands, like the all-you-can-eat Maine Lobsters for $35 at Kitchen 305 that goes on every...
+A few are even one-night-stands, like the all-you-can-eat Maine Lobsters for $35 at Kitchen 305 that goes on every Wednesday like a poker...
 Read more »

 Local Expert Tip: "Classic Brazilian dishes, including feijoada and moqueca, combined with a casual atmosphere and friendly service make this an affair for the whole family--especially the type that adores seafood and coconut milk."